Fuzzwad/Fuzzbar/Readme.md

 ### Coming features

  - Systray (Temporarily removed as of now)
- - A SysInfo area where you can slip between CPU/GPU usages, Time/Date, Current song, and some other stuff I haven't thought of yet.
+ - A SysInfo area where you can flip between CPU/GPU usages, Time/Date, Current song, and some other stuff I haven't thought of yet.